IIITLucknowSWEngg/CSAICSABTeam010/Project.md

 - Ensure real-time backups and disaster recovery mechanisms are in place.

 #### 6. **Maintenance and Iteration**
-- Gather user feedback post-launch and prioritize updates or feature additions.
+- Gather Decathlon userfeedback post-launch and prioritize updates or feature additions.
 - Monitor system performance and reliability through uptime tracking tools like **Uptime.is**.

 ---